espruino/BangleApps/apps/pastel/README.md

-# Pastel Clock - a configurable clock with custom fonts and background
+# Pastel Clock

+   *a configurable clock with custom fonts and background*

 * Designed specifically for Bangle 1 and Bangle 2
 * A choice of 7 different custom fonts